Gimkhana/Empirical_Analysis_FM/README.md

 ---

-### 5. ML forecasting: An application to Urals loading
+### 5. Machine Learning (ML) Forecasting: An Application to Urals Loading Prediction
 **Location**: [`Applied_Research_Framework_Git/Applied_projects/Crude_oil_market_analysis`]

 The project aim to answer the following question: can we build a generalizable ML model that works across normal AND crisis periods, using only economically independent variables?